| Excess Cardboard

 By Mike Bennighof, Ph.D.

-When you make games for a living, eventually you learn to make the games that can pay your bills.
-Sometimes, anyway.
+When you make games for a living, eventually you learn that you really ought to make the games that can pay your bills.
 But there are still those hard-to-kill impulses to make stuff because it's just plain cool.
 And so it is with Great War at Sea: Destroyers, my excuse to make larger pieces for the destroyers now grouped together in our Great War at Sea series.
 And hopefully lust for this unusual item will help generate some additional sales and keep us all fed and insured.

 Like a lot of things that happened before last week, I’m not exactly sure how I made the design decision to put destroyers on “multiple ship counters.”
 I think the very earliest iterations of what became “The Great War at Sea” had them, but they covered very small ships, minesweepers and the like.

 Destroyers had individual counters in that edition, because I wanted the Austrian destroyer flotilla to have named ships — I had some extremely detailed operational reports thanks to my friend Franz Ferdinand Bilzer and I wanted to show off this archival knowledge.
 I covered up for this Austro-philia by giving everyone else the same counter treatment.
-That sort of favoritism doesn't bother me any more, and if I had it to do over again I'd give the Austrians individual long counters and jam everyone else's destroyers onto small multiple-ship pieces.
+That sort of favoritism doesn't bother me any more, and if I had it to do over again I'd give the Austrians individual long counters (which you could get if you were a Gold Club member, in the Winter 2012 Golden Journal) and jam everyone else's destroyers onto small multiple-ship pieces.

 The split between "long" and "small" counters was a function of printing costs: The games needed to come in under a production budget, and only had so many counter sheets allocated for them.
 As the download shows, the destroyers alone represent a lot of cardboard and would have added considerably to the cost of the games.
 In retrospect, the games have all sold very well with the larger games doing even better than the smaller ones.
 Adding more counters would not have affected sales, but that ship sailed a long time ago.
 Fortunately, through the miracle of our download technology, we can revisit all sorts of stupid decisions, including this one.